gergitokusse/To-Do-list/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can give us star.
+If you like this project you can give star for us

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my code partiner and morning session team emebers fr they helped me during project development.
+I would like to thank my morning session and code partner for they helped me during project development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>